RakshitRabugotra/RakshitRabugotra/README.md

 ### 🌟 Highlighted Projects

-- **[Udaan](https://github.com/RakshitRabugotra/udaan):** An expense-tracking application built with Next.js, TailwindCSS, and Supabase.
-Helps users store and get insights about their expenses.
+- **[Udaan](https://github.com/RakshitRabugotra/udaan):** A safety app focused on Women Safety and welfare built with React Native.
+Helps users to help their journey using the `Safe Route` feature, and other useful in-app options.
 - **[Solarwise](https://github.com/RakshitRabugotra/solarwise):** .
 - **[Gardener-Plus](https://github.com/RakshitRabugotra/gardener-plus):** A React Native application for plant care, integrating Supabase and Gemini API.